open5e/open5e/source/classes/warlock.rst

 Your familiar is more cunning than a typical familiar.
-Its default form can be a reflection of your patron, with sprites and pseudodragons tied to the Archfey and imps and quasits tied to the Fiend.
-Because the Great Old One's nature is inscrutable, any familiar form is suitable for it.
+Its default form can be a reflection of your patron, with imps and quasits tied to the Fiend.

 Pact of the Blade
 ^^^^^^^^^^^^^^^^^

-If your patron is the Archfey, your weapon might be a slender blade wrapped in leafy vines.
-If you serve the Fiend, your weapon could be an axe made of black metal and adorned with decorative flames.
-If your patron is the Great Old One, your weapon might be an ancient-looking spear, with a gemstone embedded in its head, carved to look like a terrible unblinking eye.
+If you serve the
+Fiend, your weapon could be an axe made of black metal and adorned with decorative flames.

 Pact of the Tome
 ^^^^^^^^^^^^^^^^^

-Your Book of Shadows might be a fine, gilt-edged tome with spells of enchantment and illusion, gifted to you by the lordly Archfey.
-It could be a weighty tome bound in demon hide studded with iron, holding spells of conjuration and a wealth of forbidden lore about the sinister regions of the cosmos, a gift of the Fiend.
-Or it could be the tattered diary of a lunatic driven mad by contact with the Great Old One, holding scraps of spells that only your own burgeoning insanity allows you to understand and cast.
+Your Book of Shadows could be a weighty tome bound in demon hide studded with iron, holding spells of conjuration and a wealth of forbidden lore about the sinister regions of the cosmos, a gift of the Fiend.